mariodev12/react-native-netflix/README.md

 Tips and tricks
 ---------------

 Is required to use React Native ^0.43 because we are using the new component FlatList.
-Test this app on a iPhone instead the emulator.

 Thanks
 ------